Do Go On - 319 - Vincent Gigante, The Oddfather

 Big night for the club.

-Dave's on the mic inside.
+Dave's, he's on the mic and side.

 He's emceeing this party.

-Everyone else is already in and standing around ready to cheer you on as we bring you into the club.
+ready to cheer you on as we bring you into the club.

 It takes a lot out of Dave to be the hype man.